 More than 1.5 million people across 21 markets in Asia Pacific reached, including 53,000 in the Philippines

-“COVID-19 has accelerated the need for upskilling and transformed the future of work for communities across the region.
-Addressing and closing the skills gap is an urgent task, key to inclusive economic recovery and digital transformation in Asia.
-While we are close to the halfway point of our goal to help 25 million people globally—and making meaningful headway here in the Philippines—we continue to strive in our commitment to drive societal progress and help improves lives of people in Asia by advancing their capabilities and expertise.
+“COVID-19 has accelerated the need for upskilling and transformed the future of work for communities in the Philippines.
+Addressing and closing the skills gap is an urgent task, key to inclusive economic recovery, and digital transformation.
+While we are close to the halfway point of our goal to help 25 million people globally—and making meaningful headway here in the Philippines—we continue to strive in our commitment to drive societal progress and help improve lives of people by advancing their capabilities and expertise.
 We’re thankful to our collaborators and partners in this effort for helping us ensure the sustainability of these programs and scale up their impact to Filipinos nationwide,” said Microsoft Philippines Country General Manager Andres Ortola.

-More information on the progress made can be found on the LinkedIn blog by Ryan Roslansky, CEO, LinkedIn.
-More information on the global skills initiative can be found at the Microsoft microsite news.microsoft.com/skills.
+More information on the progress made can be found via the LinkedIn article by Ryan Roslansky, CEO, LinkedIn.
+For more information on the global skills initiative, log on to the Microsoft microsite news.microsoft.com/skills.

 Microsoft (Nasdaq “MSFT” @microsoft) enables digital transformation for the era of an intelligent cloud and an intelligent edge.
 Its mission is to empower every person and every organization on the planet to achieve more.